medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 8. Download the status file
 ![download the status file](importing-users-download-status-file.png)

-9. Transfers errors back into spreadsheet.
+9. Transfer errors back into spreadsheet.
 Make sure you copy all three columns A, B and C.
 The usernames in column C must match those in column D of the original spreadsheet.
 ![transfers errors back into spreadsheet](importing-users-transfer-errors.png)